Raytheon wins $393M ISR mission support contract

 - By Mark Hoover

-Raytheon has won a $344.3 million sole source contract to support the Air Force’s Command and Control Switching System (CCSS).
+Raytheon has won a $393 million contract to continue its mission support for the U.S. Air Force’s Distributed Common Ground System.

 Mark Hoover is a senior staff writer with Washington Technology.
 You can contact him at firstname.lastname@example.org, or connect with him on Twitter at @mhooverWT.